The Washington Spectator

-The Washington Spectator is a left-leaning independent political periodical with a circulation of 60,000, published monthly by The Public Concern Foundation.
-It was founded by Tristram Coffin (AKA Tris Coffin) in 1971 as Washington Watch, and became The Washington Spectator in 1974.
+The Washington Spectator is an independent political periodical with a circulation of 60,000, published bimonthly by the Public Concern Foundation.
+It was founded by Tristram Coffin in 1971 as Washington Watch, and became The Washington Spectator in 1974.
 Coffin remained editor until 1993.
 Generally, every issue covers a single topic—most often, one that its editors believe is not receiving sufficient coverage in the mainstream media outlets.
+Since the COVID pandemic began in 2020, it has published its issues online-only.

 Circulation

 In 1997, the Washington Spectator had a circulation of some 65,000.

 Staff

 The current editor-in-chief is Lou Dubose, who assumed the editorship in 2007.
 Dubose is the author of Vice: Dick Cheney and the Hijacking of the American Presidency and co-author, with Molly Ivins, of the books Bushwhacked: Life in George Bush's America, Shrub: The Short but Happy Political Life of George W. Bush, and Bill of Wrongs: The Executive Branch's Assault on America's Fundamental Rights.

 The current publisher is Hamilton Fish V.